Directed by John Hayes

 Director John Hayes had a varied career in films.
 One of his earliest efforts, the short film THE KISS (1951), earned him an Academy Award nomination.
 Despite this critical success, Hayes is probably best known for a slew of low-budget potboilers such as MAMA’S DIRTY GIRLS (1974) and the shock classic GRAVE OF THE VAMPIRE (1972).
 He would later round out his career in hardcore with such bizarre, unsettling features as BABY ROSEMARY (1976).
 He rarely had much money to work with or top-shelf talent in front of his camera to exploit, but he always managed to crank out something interesting.
 THE HANG UP is no exception with its sordid vibe and ambiguous morality.

 Long unavailable in anything other than washed-out gray market editions, Vinegar Syndrome has done it again with their beautiful restoration of THE HANG UP.
 Paired on DVD with another Hayes effort, SWEET TRASH, this film is the stronger of the double bill and the disc is a technical delight.
 The colors are nicely saturated, detail is strong, dialogue crisp and Mario Toscano’s lush and effective score is well-served .
 The DVD release features the film’s spoiler-addled trailer as a bonus.
-An HD version also appears on Vinegar Syndrome’s 5 Years – 5 Films Blu-Ray collection.
+This trailer also includes a brief glimpse of a sex scene between Walsh and Angel excised from the final film.
+An HD version also can be found on Vinegar Syndrome’s 5 Years – 5 Films Blu-Ray collection.

 While THE HANG UP meanders a bit in its first half, the film picks up in the final act.
 Shot more like a police procedural than an exploitation dirge, it features a startling denouement that will remain with the viewer after the credits have rolled.
 While some may find the convoluted plot twists and downbeat ending somewhat heavy-handed, THE HANG UP maintains a refreshingly-staunch refusal to moralize.
 Like life, the narrative is untidy, unpredictable and left up to us to decide what it all means.
 Recommended.